 The AFS915S3 pass band is around 30 MHz, far wider than we suspected after reading the data sheet.
 The insertion loss of the AFS915S3 appears to be at least 3 dB higher than that of the B3588.

-We added the three OPA699 limiting op-amps that make up the A3017A's IF amplifier.
-Together, these amplifiers provide 60-dB of gain, with amplitude limited to ±700 mV.
-The amplifiers worked well.
-With no input, the IFL output is a near-random saturated signal with some steady frequency content.
-When we applied −64 dBm, or 400 pW, of steady 910-MHz to our RF input, the IFL signal you can see in the schematic saturated cleanly.
-Thermal noise in our 40-MHz SAW bandwidth is around 1 pW.
-The ERA-3SM noise figure is just under 3 dB.
-So our effective RF input noise is 2 pW (see Noise and Interference).
-When we applied −82 dBm, or 7 pW, the IFL output was dominated by our 46-MHz IF signal, but noise was clearly visible.
+[06-AUG-10] We add the three OPA699 limiting op-amps that make up the A3017A's IF amplifier.
+They amplify the IF signal from the IF filter (L203 in the schematic) and produce the amplitude-limited IFL signal for the demodulator.
+In the A3017A, the IF Amplifier provides nominal gain of 62 dB (11×11×11 in voltage gain).
+In the A3017B, the IF Amplifier provides nominal gain 68 dB (21×11×11 in voltage gain).
+The output amplitude limited to ±700 mV.
+With no input, the output of the IF amplifier is white noise of amplitude 500 mV p-p.
+When we applied −64 dBm of 910-MHz to our RF input, the IFL signal you can see in the schematic saturated cleanly.
+When we applied −82 dBm, the IFL output was dominated by our 46-MHz IF signal, but noise was clearly visible.

 The noise in our receiver is the thermal and amplifier noise at the antenna input.
 The interference is RF power in the receiver's pass-band arriving at the antenna from transmitters other than those the receiver is intended to receive.